chinamike65/hugo-tuolesi/content/book3/book3en.md

 From that day on, His Holiness began to recover, and he was able to teach scriptures again.
 At the age of ninety, he could teach scriptures for six hours a day.

-When he was ninety-seven years old, the Dharma King said that all the sentient beings he was supposed to save had been saved, and that it would be meaningless to stay in the world, so he truly passed away.
+When he was ninety-seven years old, the Dharma Master said that all the sentient beings he was supposed to save had been saved, and that it would be meaningless to stay in the world, so he truly passed away.

-If the teachers are ill, some of them are seriously ill, for the benefit of ourselves and all sentient beings, we should ask them to live in the world for a long time.
+If the teachers are ill, some of them are seriously ill, for the benefit of ourselves and all sentient beings, we should ask them to stay in the world for a long time.

 Maybe if you pray today, you will be fine tomorrow.
 Many teachers get sick because they cultivated the bodhicitta of self-exchange and absorbed the diseases of sentient beings.
 Disabled.